awsdocs/amazon-ecs-developer-guide/doc_source/cluster-capacity-providers.md

-# Amazon ECS cluster capacity providers<a name="cluster-capacity-providers"></a>
+# Amazon ECS capacity providers<a name="cluster-capacity-providers"></a>

-Amazon ECS cluster capacity providers determine the infrastructure to use for your tasks\.
+Amazon ECS capacity providers enable you to manage the infrastructure the tasks in your clusters use\.
 Each cluster can have one or more capacity providers and an optional default capacity provider strategy\.
 The capacity provider strategy determines how the tasks are spread across the cluster's capacity providers\.
 When you run a task or create a service, you may either use the cluster's default capacity provider strategy or specify a capacity provider strategy that overrides the cluster's default strategy\.

 **Note**
 When a capacity provider strategy is used, a launch type may not be specified and vice versa\.
-For more information about launch types, see [Amazon ECS Launch Types](launch_types.md)\.
+For more information about launch types, see [Amazon ECS launch types](launch_types.md)\.

-## Cluster capacity provider concepts<a name="capacity-providers-concepts"></a>
+## Capacity provider concepts<a name="capacity-providers-concepts"></a>

-Cluster capacity providers consist of the following components\.
+Capacity providers consist of the following components\.

 Capacity provider
 A *capacity provider* is used in association with a cluster to determine the infrastructure that a task runs on\.